 THE CITYSIDE LOFTS CONDOMINIUMS

-THIS THIRD AMENDED AND RESTATED CONDOMINIUM DECLARATION AND COVENANTS, CONDITIONS AND RESTRICTIONS FOR THE CITYSIDE LOFTS CONDOMINIUMS (this “Declaration”) is made effective as of the ___ day of March 2016, by CitySide Lofts Condominium Association, Inc., an Idaho corporation.
+THIS FOURTH AMENDED AND RESTATED CONDOMINIUM DECLARATION AND COVENANTS, CONDITIONS AND RESTRICTIONS FOR THE CITYSIDE LOFTS CONDOMINIUMS (this “Declaration”) is made effective as of the ___ day of __________ 2023, by CitySide Lofts Condominium Association, Inc. (the “Declarant”), an Idaho corporation.

-This Declaration amends and restates, and supersedes it in its entirety, that certain Second Amended and Restated Declaration and Covenants, Conditions and Restrictions for the CitySide Lofts Condominiums, recorded as Instrument No. 108119999 in the official records of Ada County, Idaho.
+This Declaration amends and restates, and supersedes it in its entirety, that certain Third Amended and Restated Declaration and Covenants, Conditions and Restrictions for the CitySide Lofts Condominiums, recorded as Instrument No. 2016-019834 in the official records of Ada County, Idaho.